 Of all the parks along Lima’s scenic coastal strip, the Parque del Amor is arguably the most famous.
-And with its coastal views, flowerbeds, colorful mosaics and giant embracing couple, it’s certainly the most romantic...
+And with its coastal views, flowerbeds, colorful mosaics, and a giant embracing couple, it’s certainly the most romantic.

 A Brief History of Lima's Love Park

 Inaugurated on February 14 (Valentine’s Day), 1993, Lima’s “Love Park” was built to celebrate love in all its forms.
 This is most clearly represented by the park’s central sculpture, El Beso (The Kiss).

 Created by Peruvian artist Victor Delfín, El Beso shows a man and a woman wrapped in each other’s arms, locked in a passionate kiss.

 The park is said to be inspired, at least in part, by Parc Güell in Barcelona, which was designed by Antoni Gaudí and opened to the public in 1926.
 Lima’s Parque del Amor is much smaller and far more modest, but it’s easy to see why the colorful mosaics along the undulating walls and benches are often compared to Gaudí’s mosaics in Barcelona.